Water Advisory Information

 WATER TODAY Advisory Maps

-WATERTODAY updates and posts Canadian water advisories, everyday throughout the day.
-All advisories listed on our maps are active even if they were issued years ago.
-We strive to remove advisories from our maps as soon as they are rescinded.
+WATERTODAY updates and posts Canadian water advisories throughout the day, every day.
 Establishing drinking water quality criteria and publishing water advisories is a provincial responsibility in Canada.

-WATER TODAY national maps give you an overview of water issues across Canada, including: Boil Water Advisories (BWA - yellow dots) Do Not Consume (DNC - red dots), Water Shortage (WS - purple dots) and cyanobacteria contamination or Blue-Green Algae (cyan dots) advisories.
+WATERTODAY national maps offer site visitors an overview of water issues across Canada, including: Boil Water Advisories (BWA - yellow dots) Do Not Consume (DNC - red dots), Water Shortage (WS - purple dots) and cyanobacteria contamination or Blue-Green Algae (cyan dots) advisories.

 For the sake of map clarity, when there are more than one advisory in a community, WATER TODAY groups them under one name, i.e. TownName (5).
 This avoids overcrowding the maps with pinpoints, making them difficult to read.
 This is especially the case in British Columbia, where one community may have many individual water systems.